ory/keto/docs/docs/cli/keto-namespace-migrate-legacy.md

 ## keto namespace migrate legacy

-Migrate a namespace from a legacy table.
+Migrate a namespace from v0.6.x to v0.7.x and later.

 ### Synopsis

-Migrate a legacy (v0.6.0) table to the v0.7.0 table.
+Migrate a legacy namespaces from v0.6.x to the v0.7.x and later.
 This step only has to be executed once.
 If no namespace is specified, all legacy namespaces will be migrated.
 Please ensure that namespace IDs did not change in the config file and you have a backup in case something goes wrong!

 ```
 keto namespace migrate legacy [&lt;namespace-name&gt;] [flags]